aiven/aiven-docs/docs/products/clickhouse/howto/manage-users-roles.md

     This creates the new user and shows you a summary of the information.

 6. Copy the password on screen to a safe place.
-It can\'t be accessed again in future, however it can be reset if needed.
+It can't be accessed again in future, however it can be reset if needed.

 ## Manage roles and permissions